Sep

 and the Original Cafe Giorgios in MacGregor Village.

-• a gravatar jrtlover Said:
+• jrtlover Said:

 I thought of a few more great “oldies” -